-16 A. McVeigh, J.E.
+A. McVeigh, J.E.
 Carey & T.C.G.
 Rich (2005).
 Chiltern Gentian, Gentianella germanica (Willd.)
 Börner (Gentianaceae) in Britain; Distribution and current status.
 Watsonia 25: 339-367.

-Gentianella anglica (Pugsley) E.F.
-Warb.
+Gentianella amarella subsp. anglica (Pugsley) T.C.G.
+Rich & McVeigh (Gentianella anglica (Pugsley) E.F.
+Warb.)
 (Early Gentian)

-Gentianella anglica is a plant of short calcareous grassland in southern England and Wales, and grows nowhere else in the world.
-It has not been assigned a formal risk status for conservation purposes, but has been placed on a waiting list pending resolution of the question as to whether it is a true species.
-As an endemic, it is treated as a UK Biodiversity Action Plan priority species (with planned actions for maintenance and restoration of its habitat and for population monitoring).
+Gentianella amarella subsp. anglica is a plant of short calcareous grassland in southern England and Wales, and grows nowhere else in the world.
+It has not been assigned a formal risk status for conservation purposes, but under the name Gentianella anglica has been placed on a waiting list pending resolution of the question as to whether it is a true, separate species.
+As an endemic, it has been treated as a UK Biodiversity Action Plan priority species (with planned actions for maintenance and restoration of its habitat and for population monitoring).
 Despite the uncertainties of its species status, it is classified as a European protected species, and so is afforded the protection of The Conservation of Habitats and Species Regulations 2010.
+In this account, it is treated as a subspecies, following the fourth edition (2019) of Clive Stace's New Flora of the British Isles.
 In Kent, it is scarce.

 The Early Gentian was first described as a separate taxon in 1883, from the Isle of Wight, but was treated as part of the Gentiana amarella (Autumn Gentian) aggregate until carved off as a separate species in 1936.
 Its first discovery in Kent was by Francis Rose and David McClintock on 12 May 1946.
 They found two plants on a chalk grassland slope at the downs above Kemsing, TQ5559.
 Searches in 1947 and 1948 yielded no result and subsequently the downland became heavily scrubbed up.
-When revisited by the Kent Field Club in 1971, the site was found to have been cleared, scraped, ploughed and put to grass, whilst 'dosed with chemicals'17.
+When revisited by the Kent Field Club in 1971, the site was found to have been cleared, scraped, ploughed and put to grass, whilst 'dosed with chemicals' 17.